Designated Senior Lead for Safeguarding (DSL):

 • We teach our children the language of feelings and encourage them to talk about their feelings and respect the feelings of others.

-• Through the PSHRE curriculum and our therapeutic responses to behaviour (Therapeutic Thinking training January 2023) we teach children to reflect on their behaviours and how these impacts on others, how they can build and maintain healthy friendships, and who they can turn to for support.
+• Through the PSHRE curriculum and our therapeutic responses to behaviour we teach children to reflect on their behaviours and how these impacts on others, how they can build and maintain healthy friendships, and who they can turn to for support.

 • We teach and promote the ‘5 Ways to Well-being’ through our PSHRE curriculum and collective worship.